datamonet/generative-art/README.md

 # About
 This repo has my annotated code from different sources - many thanks to the authors for open-sourcing their works.

-My goal is to add more comments to better explain the code.
+My goal is to add more comments (in README and inline) to better explain the code.

 See each folder for details: